 • Record individual unit before maintenance with photograph (numbered).
 Record on Maintenance Report (see example in this document) the following:

-Record on Maintenance Report the fo llowing:

 Standing Water yes no

 Damage to Box Structure yes no

 Damage to Grate yes no

-Is Bypass Clear yes no
+ls Bypass Clear yes no

-If yes answered to any of these observ rations, record with
+If yes answered to any of these observations, record with close-up photograph (numbered).